|What to add to your office compost:||What not to add:|

 - Donating the compost to the University's Community Garden, located off Monash Rd, in between buildings 161 and 163.

-If you want highly detailed composting information, download Sustainability Victoria's handy composting PDF.
+If you would like to start a Compost Bin at home, download Sustainability Victoria's handy composting PDF.

 How to establish a Worm Farm

 - Seek permission from your department and acquire a small benchtop receptacle for your food waste.